Are you someone who suffers from sciatica?

 By taking all these aspects into consideration before selecting a chair, you can ensure that it not only looks good but also helps maintain proper posture so that you can stay healthy and comfortable during those long days of work.

-Sciatica is a common back problem that can be caused by a herniated disc, overuse of the spine, or other medical conditions.
+Sciatica pain is a common back problem that can be caused by a herniated disc, overuse of the spine, or other medical conditions.

 People living with sciatica may experience horrible pain in their lower back that radiates down the leg muscles and can even cause numbness in their feet.
 To reduce the risk of an exacerbation, it’s important to maintain good posture at all times.

 - Make sure your ankles, hips, and shoulders line up properly when standing.
-This will help to relieve tension on your lumbar spine while also helping it remain in correct alignment.
+This will help to relieve tension on your lumbar spine while also helping it remain in the correct alignment.

 - Resist the urge to bend forward when you stand instead focus on maintaining an upright spinal position.